 Cost Proposal

-The offeror must submit the quote for requested services annotated in USAD with no VAT included to email address: zsimovic@usaid.gov.
+The offeror must submit the quote for requested services annotated in USAID with no VAT included to email address: zsimovic@usaid.gov.
 The price shall include all costs an offeror may incur for completion of the task (road tolls, accommodation, gas, per diems, meals, etc.).

 Quotes are due no later than Close of Business (CET) Friday, July 27, 2018.